inqbaytor/ticketgadget/README.md

 # ticketgadget Light Weight REST API

 ## Preconditions
-* You have obtained a vaild API key from http://inqbaytor.io (or sanbox)
+* You have obtained a valid API key from http://inqbaytor.io (or sandbox)
-* You understand the booking creation requirments of your preffered GDS.
-Please reffer to your GDS providers website for more information
+* You understand the booking creation requirements of your preferred GDS.
+Please refer to your GDS provider's website for more information
-* Your callback endpoint is ready to receve the API responce.
+* Your callback endpoint is ready to receive the API response.

 ## Getting Started
-* Request for a API key from http://inqbaytor.io
+* Request for an API key from http://inqbaytor.io
 * Once we get the request, our team will review the request and provide you with a unique "AppKey" for your app.
-* You need need to use this key in the header, for us to be able to authorize your requests😀
+* You need to use this key in the header, for us to be able to authorize your requests😀

 ## So, How can ticketgadget API issue your agency tickets?

 ## Issue ticket using PNR
-Since our system is GDS indipendent, you can just send the GDS and the PNR/URL/UR code to issue the ticket.
+Since our system is GDS independent, you can just send the GDS and the PNR/URL/UR code to issue the ticket.
 Yes, Its that simple 👍.

 Once the user has inserted the GSD and PNR/URL/UR code, your backend services should trigger the following request to our API: